Oliver Vitouch: Presidencies

 From 2005 to 2006, Vitouch was head of the Department of Psychology, and from 2006 to 2012, Chairman of the University's Senate (re-elected thrice).
 He served as Member of the Board (2004–2006) and President (2008–2010) of the Austrian Psychological Association.
 In this capacity, he contributed significantly to the implementation of university admission laws (Art.
 124b, now Art.
 71c, of the Austrian Universities Act) in consequence of the 2005 judgement of the European Court of Justice decreeing open access to Austrian universities also for German students.

 Oliver Vitouch took office as Rector of the University of Klagenfurt in October 2012.
-He has been re-elected for a second four-year term (2016–2020) in May 2015, and for a third term (2020–2024) in May 2019.
+He was re-elected for a second four-year term (2016–2020) in May 2015, and for a third term (2020–2024) in May 2019.
+During his presidency, the University of Klagenfurt achieved rank 48 in the Times Higher Education (THE) Young University Rankings (2021), was second only to the University of Vienna among Austrian general universities in THE's World University Rankings (2020 and 2021, rank 301–350), won two Global Student Satisfaction Awards en suite from Studyportals (2021 and 2023, in cooperation with the British Council), and was included in the Prix Versailles' World's Most Beautiful Campuses list (2023, under UNESCO patronage).

-From January 2015 to May 2016, he was in charge as President of the Alps-Adriatic Rectors’ Conference (AARC), a society founded 1979 in Graz with currently 49 member universities from Austria, Southern Germany, Hungary, Upper Italy, Slovenia, Croatia, Bosnia and Herzegovina, Serbia, and Albania.
+From January 2015 to May 2016, Vitouch was in charge as President of the Alps-Adriatic Rectors’ Conference (AARC), a society founded 1979 in Graz with currently 49 member universities from Austria, Southern Germany, Hungary, Upper Italy, Slovenia, Croatia, Bosnia and Herzegovina, Serbia, and Albania.
 His successor in this role was Dragan Marušič.
 Since January 2016, he served as Vice-President and from June 2016 to December 2017 as President (after Sonja Hammerschmid's change into federal government) of Universities Austria, the association of Austria's 22 federal research universities.
 He was chiefly involved into the enactment of Austria’s new system of university funding (Art.
 141 to 141c and 71a to 71d of the Austrian Universities Act).
-Not running for another term as President, he is active as Vice-President again since January 2018, and has served as Acting President in the second half of 2019.
+Not running for another term as President, he was active as Vice-President again since January 2018, and served as Acting President in the second half of 2019.
+With the end of Sabine Seidler's term, he once more assumed the role of Acting President in October 2023, and was unanimously elected President again two months later.